Flushing Meadows: The Remnants of Two World’s Fairs in Queens, New York

 The Valley of Ashes, the Corona Ash Dump in the 1920s.

 New York City was strapped for empty land even in the 1930s.
-That ash dump became a perfect spot (probably the open spot large enough) for the 1939’s World Fair.
+That ash dump became a perfect spot (probably the only open spot large enough) for the 1939’s World Fair.
 1935 was an unusual time for planning and funding a World’s Fair, being the height of the Great Depression and all.
 That didn’t stop a group of New York City businessmen.
 Over the next four years, the committee (housed in the newly completed Empire State Building) planned and organized everything to the last detail, even moving tons of ash from the dump to create a landscaped area fit for a World’s Fair.

 Trylon, Perisphere, and Helicline from the 1939 World's Fair.
 Queens, New YorkPublic Domain